parallelchain-io/hotstuff_rs/Specification.md

-Consider what could happen if we had instead, for example, relaxed the requirement further to just "increasing views", and a replica commits a block upon receiving `Prepare`, `Precommit`, and `Commit` QCs for the block with views 4, 5 and 7.
+Consider what could happen if we had instead, for example, relaxed the requirement further to just "increasing views", and a replica commits a block upon receiving `Prepare`, `Precommit`, and `Commit` PCs for the block with views 4, 5 and 7.
 Because 5 and 7 are not contiguous, it could be the case that in view 6, a quorum of replicas have locked on a conflicting block, so it would be incorrect to assume that a quorum of replicas is currently locked on the block, and therefore it is unsafe in this situation to commit the block.

 ##### Ensuring Immediacy

-Recall that Immediacy requires validator set updating blocks to be committed by a `Commit` QC before a direct child can be inserted.
+Recall that Immediacy requires validator set updating blocks to be committed by a `Commit` PC before a direct child can be inserted.
 This requirement, combined with the consecutive views requirement, creates a challenge for proposers.

-Normally, proposers query the `highest_qc` and broadcast a `Proposal` or `Nudge` containing it to all replicas.
-When views fail to make progress, however, the `current_view` of live replicas may grow to significantly greater than `highest_qc.view`.
-If in this situation, more than 1/3rd of replicas have locked on a validator set updating block, proposers must not propose a `Nudge` containing the highest QC, since the [4th predicate of `safe_nudge`](safe_nudge#conditional-checks) wil prevent honest replicas from voting on it, and hence prevent a quorum for the `Nudge` from being formed.
+Normally, proposers query the `highest_pc` and broadcast a `Proposal` or `Nudge` containing it to all replicas.
+When views fail to make progress, however, the `current_view` of live replicas may grow to significantly greater than `highest_pc.view`.
+If in this situation, more than 1/3rd of replicas have locked on a validator set updating block, proposers must not propose a `Nudge` containing the highest PC, since the [4th predicate of `safe_nudge`](safe_nudge#conditional-checks) wil prevent honest replicas from voting on it, and hence prevent a quorum for the `Nudge` from being formed.

 To make progress in this situation, a proposer must re-propose either the locked block, or a (possibly new) sibling of the locked block.
 The implementation in HotStuff-rs chooses to do the
-former: the [`repropose_block`] method in this module helps determine whether a proposer should re-propose a block by considering its `current_view` and the local block tree's `highest_view.qc`, and if it finds that it *should* re-propose a block, returns the hash of the block that should be re-proposed so that the proposer can get it from the block tree.
+former: the [`repropose_block`] method in this module helps determine whether a proposer should re-propose a block by considering its `current_view` and the local block tree's `highest_view.pc`, and if it finds that it *should* re-propose a block, returns the hash of the block that should be re-proposed so that the proposer can get it from the block tree.